Supporting Your Research

 - Want a guide for your course?
 Contact the librarian liaison for your department/program.

-- Make a reserves request
+- Make a request to put materials on reserve

-- Guidelines for faculty (procedures, copyright, etc.)
+- Guidelines (procedures, copyright, etc.)

 - More info: 646-312-1660 or email@example.com

 DVDs and video